ryananderson27/ProgProjects/documents/DesignDocument_draft.md

 <!-- Explain the purpose of this document.
 If this is a revision of an earlier document, please make sure to summarize what changes have been made during the revision (keep this discussion brief).  -->

+This document serves to overview the structure and design of our team's software.

 # 2. Software Design